 Here's The Thing...

-Oh and to make it worse, carbs, whether complex or simple, elevate your blood sugar too.
-This really sucks, because I love pancakes.
+So what about carbs?
+Whether complex or simple, they elevate your blood sugar, too.
+This really sucks, because I love carbs and especially pancakes.
 So when the latest Paleo diet craze hit the market and claims that our ancestors didn't eat grains, well dear reader, I have to draw the line somewhere and call foul!
 I have had about enough of the "eat this, don't eat that" dialog.
-Listen to these people long enough and the only thing you'll be able to eat is grass and dirt.
-Well.
-As long as they are non-GMO and organic, of course.
+Listen to these diet Nazisms long enough and the only thing you'll be able to eat is grass and dirt.
+Well, as long as they are non-GMO and organic, of course.